 The amount of compensation a person can receive is dependent on the seriousness of the injury and the influence it has on one’s life, the lives of others and the person’s future.

 We understand that your injury can result in you needing to take time off from work, and this can be a costly and stressful experience.
-In certain extreme cases, it can jeopardise a person’s rented accommodation, their mortgage and financial savings.
+In certain extreme cases, it can jeopardize a person’s rented accommodation, their mortgage and financial savings.

 When making a compensation claim, all of these factors will be taken into account and the settlement amount will be negotiated to cover all stress and financial expenses.
 If the injuries experienced are especially life-changing or severe, then it is likely that you will receive compensation to cover the impact of the accident on your future.
 For example, if you are no longer able to work or can work on restricted shift then the long-term financial effect needs to be considered.